 - Deeper understanding about Gestures

-- Run through various gestures like Swipe, LongPress, Double tap, Drag and Drop using a w3c spec
+- Run through various gestures like Swipe, LongPress, Double tap, Drag and Drop using TouchActions API

 - Explore mobile: endpoints for same gestures on both Android and iOS